lee-sangil/lee-sangil.github.io/_posts/2024-02-09-Electron-updater.md

 ---
-title: "[Electron] How To Update an Electron App Automatically"
+title: "How To Update an Electron App Automatically"
 categories:
  - Electron
  - JavaScript